 Card re-visits Command School in this story set simultaneously with Ender’s Game.
 Bean, an orphan with extraordinary intelligence, is rescued from the streets and recruited to join Command School.
 There he meets the intelligent and talented Ender Wiggen.
 But he cannot understand why Ender seems chosen to lead and succeed when Bean possesses greater intelligence and tactical abilities.
 In order to learn what makes Ender so special, Bean must join his crew and work alongside him.
 This novel deepens the storyline begun in Ender’s Game.

-In a society in which pain and suffering have been minimized and every members’ duties assigned, life seems easy and good.
-But when twelve year old Jonas is appointed to the role of Receiver of Memory he begins to see the truth behind the Utopia he thought he knew.
+In a society where pain and suffering have been minimized, and every member’s duties are assigned, life seems easy and good.
+But when twelve-year-old Jonas is appointed to the role of Receiver of Memory, he begins to see the truth behind the Utopia he thought he knew.
 Now Jonas must decide if he wants to stay in the safe but limiting society he grew up in or escape to a world where the possibility for both joy and pain are endless.

 Thomas Raines, young video game player and con artist extraordinaire, finds himself faced with a seemingly easy choice: join the Military’s elite combat ops and fight for his country in the corporation driven World War III or stay with his father, an itinerant gambler whose eccentric ways have threatened to land Tom in foster care.
 But all is not as it seems in the Pentagon’s facility for young combatants.
 All recruits are sworn to secrecy, unable to tell anyone outside of the facility about their training and corporate sponsors monitor and mentor high level soldiers.
 More than anything Tom wants this life; the friends, the training, the sense of stability, but is the truth behind the military and behind the war itself worth keeping to maintain his newfound home?